MatteoTamine1709/WebServer/README.md

     - [ ] Date and time support
     - [x] Log to file
   - [x] Unit testing server with [Catch2](https://github.com/catchorg/Catch2)
-  - [ ] Utilities to make response faster
+  - [ ] Utilities to make using the server easier and faster
   - [ ] Call Javascript functions from C++ [Reference](https://stackoverflow.com/questions/2713289/how-to-execute-javascript-function-in-c)
   - [ ] Dockerize the project (_If needed_)